 - Honey Apricot Chicken with rice and carrots

 - Spinach salad with slivered almonds

 Now for a few words of explanation...

-My daughter Mary and her husband Ryan are messianic Jews, and it is still Passover Week, so their usual semi-kosher is a bit more strict right now.
+My daughter Mary and her husband Ryan are eating Passover kosher this week, and it's a bit more strict than usual kosher.
 Since they aren't eating any raised baked goods or even wheat right now, they won't be able to eat the brownies or biscotti.
 So I am making Apple Plumble, which is basically apple crumble with canned plums added.
 I have not made it this way yet -- I'm sort of inventing it, as I did the odd name.
 We'll see how it turns out!
 I have never made biscotti either, and don't know if I will have time for it, but we might give it a shot tomorrow.
 They are Italian cookies, twice baked, and I found several recipes on www.allrecipes.com.

 I am not doing all of the cooking by myself.
 It's a family affair!
 In fact, the reason we are serving so many dishes is that everyone wants to help!
 Mary is bringing the mashed potatoes, Julia has dibs on making the green bean casserole, Micah (11) has already made the brownies from scratch, Naomi (10) is helping with the biscotti and plumble, Ben (8) is making the spinach salad, and little Melody (5) is putting the canned biscuits on the baking sheet.
 I'm sure that Lydia (16) and Andrew (13) will help out, too.
 Rachel (20) and Joanna (18) are in Italy for another few weeks and will miss out on Easter with us, but let's not feel too sorry for them since they've been traveling to Paris, Rome, Monaco, and other fascinating places in between teaching English classes.